inlight-media/lighthouse-ios/README.md

 + Removed dependency on "location" background mode
 + Exits are now a bit slower to register (~45 seconds from tests).
 Enters still appear close to immediate.
 It also can take several minutes for updates to begin registering after you restart your device.
 Note: It is important to remove these background modes as apps are being rejected from Apple for having them.
++ Fix for enabling lighthouse if it is disabled from server settings or loss of internet connection and the app is reopened

 ##### 1.7